ICHRA vs. QSEHRA: How do they compare?

 What is the difference between an HRA and an HSA?

-An HRA is an arrangement between an employer and an employee allowing employees to get reimbursed for their medical expenses, while an HSA is a portable account that the employee owns and keeps with them even after they leave the organization.
-With an HRA, the employee only gets paid when they incur an eligible expense, while an HSA is pre-funded each month regardless of whether or not they spend the money.
+An HRA is an arrangement between an employer and an employee, allowing employees to get reimbursed for their medical expenses.
+In contrast, an HSA is a portable account the employee owns and keeps with them even after leaving the organization.

 To learn more, see our article on HRAs vs. HSAs